clout86/pakemon-love-bettercap/README.md

+this is a fork of https://github.com/notnullgames/pakemon-love-bettercap

+theres a lot of extra utilites and display windows that are being dsiplayed/used.

+still WIP migration from:  https://github.com/clout86/the-read-team/tree/main/planet_rendor

 # pakemon

 This is a gamified frontend for hacking tools, meant to run with limited input (joystick) like on a pizero made to look like a gameboy.